rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

    terminated if it turns false in any follower.
 7. Leader sends START/STOP order using M0006 or M0013 to followers
    during each cycle.
+8. Leader receives START/STOP order using output (M0004) from followers during each cycle.

 ![Figure 3: Sequence at local coordination](appendix_coordination_img/local_coordination.png)